OHSU-OCTRI/authentication-lib/README.md

 <link rel="stylesheet" type="text/css" href="{{req.contextPath}}/webjars/datatables/css/dataTables.bootstrap5.min.css" />
 ```

-Note that the exact CSS file used will depend on your selection of UI package (Bootstrap 4 or Bootstrap 5).

 Likewise, JavaScript is included in the `authlib_fragments/assets.mustache` template.
 By default it includes the following:

 ```html